 - Green Belt: Requires three years experience in one of the areas mentioned above and costs $295

 - Black Belt: The most advanced certification costs $395 and can be achieved two ways, either with three years’ experience in one or more of the areas mentioned above, plus one complete project with signed affidavit; or two complete projects with affidavits.

-Depending on the organization you work with that sponsors your certification, the process can take from one to three months to study and complete.
+Depending on the organization you work with that sponsors your Six Sigma certification, the process can take from one to three months to study and complete.

 Why Get Certified?

 Companies invest in Six Sigma certification because it offers a designed set of tools and techniques that help improve the processes within an organization.

 The primary goal of certification is to validate individuals who posses skills needed to identify errors in a process and eliminate them.
 If big, successful companies can profit from Six Sigma, so can you.

 Pro-Tip: Before you get decide on whether or not you want to get a Six Sigma certification, take a moment to learn more about the Define, Measure, Analyze, Improve, Control (DMAIC) roadmap and Lean Six Sigma by reading this guide for project managers.

 Thanks for watching!